 Here you will find some additional information regarding Morrowind Rebirth and the answers to some frequently asked questions.
 Let me know if there's anything else that should be noted in this section.

 Bugs and other issues

 It's important that you, the players, provide me with feedback and support.
-Without you I might not be able to track down the bugs that's been caused by Morrowind Rebirth.
-You're also very welcome to report issues found in vanilla Morrowind.
+Without it I might not be able to track down bugs introduced by Morrowind Rebirth.
+You're also welcome to report issues found in vanilla Morrowind.
 Post your bug-reports here Moddb.com or send me a personal message.

 Old Save Games

 A lot of people ask me about save game compatibility between patches.
 It's actually not a problem if you use "Wrye Mash".
 So what's Wrye Mash and why should you get it?
 Here's a short description from the uesp wiki "Wrye Mash is a general purpose utility for managing and repairing mods and savegames.
 Currently it is the only tool that systematically prevents NPC doubling.
 It combines multiple mod-management capabilities making it one of the most strongly recommended utilities for both modders and players".
 Download the program here:http://www.uesp.net/wiki/Tes3Mod:Wrye_Mash, and be sure to check the readme too (which can be found at the same page).

 Morrowind might be an old game but this doesn't mean that your old laptop can run Morrowind Rebirth without any issues.
 In some areas such as Balmora you will get fps drops if you don't have decent computer.
 If you're using a lot of texture replacers it might be a good idea to remove some of these to increase the overall performance.
 If you're using MGE or MGEXE you might want to reduce the distant statics detail, remove some shaders or skip the fancy fog effects.

 Please read this article if you are new to mods: Moddb.com